furixturi/frontend-2023/setup-note.md

 #### Alert component

+This simple component showcases the following:

 - Use the childern prop so we can pass in html markup
 - How to define a struct kind of prop with "|"
+- Control its visibility from parent while using Bootstrap transition animation

 ### Form validation